Smart buildings, explained – here’s what they mean for the built environment

 3. Predictive maintenance and real-time monitoring

-If left undetected, building defects and faulty equipment can have a significant impact on safety, energy usage and wellbeing.
+If left undetected, defects and faulty equipment can have a significant impact on safety, energy usage and wellbeing.
 It can be catastrophic for both an organisation’s finances and its reputation, with the recent RAAC concrete crisis in the UK being a prime example.

-Smart technologies can continuously monitor and collect data from each system within a building.
+Smart technologies can continuously monitor and collect data from each system within a structure.
 They can also use sensors to identify potential weaknesses or faults, helping to improve maintenance and ensure any problems are dealt with quickly and at a far lower cost.

 4. Real-time insights and analysis